zhxu73/FLIP/readme.md

 To run the cli, run `python FLIP.py -d <ps2 collection path>`

-This will run through the binary to png conversion, run the python macro, and then generate aggregate and fluorescence files all in one go.
+This will run through the binary to png conversion, run multithreshold image segmentation, and then generate aggregate and fluorescence files all in one go.

 #### GUI (graphical user interface)